 We had our lunch at an eatery in the public market and from there we asked the owner how to get to Inambakan Falls.
 The driver charged us P80 for both of us one way.
 Going to the falls is around 6-10 minutes of easy hike.
-There is a P10 entrance fee.

 There were a few foreigners who enjoyed the falls.
 It is about a 100 feet high and 8-9 feet deep.

 We should have just let the habal² driver wait for us because we did not stay long here.
 He said that we just need to walk for about 20-30 minutes to reach the road where we can a ride another habal².
 But it was fine — it was a chance to sweat out.

 Afterwards, we rode a bus for Cebu City but decided to stop over at Boljoon, a quaint town by the coast that showcases its heritage.

 We paid a quick visit to Boljoon’s old Augustinian church built in 1690, the Nuestra Senora Patrocinio De Maria Church.
 It is one of the baroque churches in the Philippines declared as a UNESCO world heritage site.
 It was also declared a National Culture Treasure by the National Museum in 2001.
 It has a mice painted ceiling.
 It was under renovation that time because of the 7.2 magnitude earthquake in October 2013.

 Adjoining the church is a museum.
 We were the only visitors that time and we’re grateful that the caretaker explained about the displayed artifacts and also gave us a brochure.